Department of Computer Science and Engineering

 Michael Niemier

-Associate Professor and Director of Graduate Studies:
+Dennis O. Doughty Collegiate Professor of Data Security and Privacy and Director of Graduate Studies:

-Teaching Professor and Director of Undergraduate Studies:
+Dunn Family Teaching Professor of Computer Science and Engineering and Director of Undergraduate Studies:

 Ramzi K. Bualuan